jansky/ysc3232-lab2/README.md

 * Extended answer, which does not support automatic scoring.

 Exams can be marshalled and unmarshalled to and from XML via JAXB.
-Marshalling and unmarshalling only preserves the exam metadata and question data.
-User-provided answers cannot be saved and loaded.
+Marshalling and unmarshalling only preserves the exam metadata and question data (not answers), because the main intent of unmarshalling is to display an exam stored in a file to the user.
+Answers should be captured or stored seperately, and are currently scored and printed to the console at the end of the exam.

 ## Application